grenaud/glactools/README.md

 Problems/feature request
 ----------------------

 If you have a Github account, I recommend that you create an issue.
-That way other users can see what you wrote comma comment on it and I can keep track of it more easily.
-I welcome pull requests!
+That way other users can see what you wrote, comment on it and I can keep track of it more easily.
+I more than welcome pull requests!

 Otherwise, send me a mail gabriel [dot] reno [at sign here] gmail [dot] com